 - 9.1.1.
 The bridge must span the river and floodway completely without touching them.
-See the "Site Plan" on the "Site and Bridge" diagram. - 9.1.2.
+See the Site Plan on the Site and Bridge Diagram. - 9.1.2.
 The bridge must provide support for the decking for the full overall length of the bridge along both of the edges that run in the span direction of the bridge.
-See the "Elevation" on the "Site and Bridge" diagram. - 9.1.3.
+See the Elevation on the Site and Bridge Diagram. - 9.1.3.
 The bridge must provide access for placing the decking and load. - 9.1.4.
 The decking must not be attached or anchored to the bridge, and it must not be used to distort the bridge from its as-built condition. - 9.1.5.
-The bridge must not be anchored or tied to the ground. - 9.1.6.
+The bridge must not be anchored or tied to the floor. - 9.1.6.
 It must be possible to construct and load the bridge safely using equipment provided by the host student organization.
 Bridges must accommodate local conditions.